-Instructor response time for phone and email messages: The instructor will respond to phone and email messages received during the week within 48 hours.
+Instructor Response Time for Phone/Email: The instructor will respond to phone and email messages received during the week within 48 hours.
 The instructor does not hold office hours on the weekend, and therefore, checks emails periodically during this time.
 Those received during the weekend may not be responded to until the following Monday.